Extended Infusion Meropenem

 • One-time or first doses

-• Central nervous system infections
+• Central nervous system infection

-• Medication scheduling and/or drug compatibility conflicts that cannot be resolved with available IV lines;
+• Medication scheduling and/or drug compatibility conflicts that cannot be resolved with available IV lines

-• Medical interventions that cannot be performed during infusion only if administration times cannot be modified
+• Medical interventions that cannot be performed during infusion, only if administration times cannot be modified

 • Consultation by the Antimicrobial Stewardship Program (ASP), Infectious Disease (ID) or Pharmacy recommending an intermittent infusion protocol